-"Prepayment Administrative Fees" means any fees or expenses of the School District or IA A of CFD No. 15 associated with the prepayment of the Special Tax obligation of an Assessor's Parcel.
+"Prepayment Administrative Fees" means any fees or expenses of the School District or CFD No. 13 associated with the prepayment of the Special Tax obligation of an Assessor's Parcel.
 Prepayment Administrative Fees shall include among other things the cost of computing the Prepayment Amount, redeeming Bonds, and recording any notices to evidence the prepayment and redemption of Bonds.